Offa's Dyke - Abergavenny to Monmouth (★★★★★)

 Looking back at Ysgyryd Fawr

-At Llangattock Lingoed we find St Cadoc's Church, and this is my first familiar site from the last time I walked Offa's Dyke (walking from Knighton to Monmouth many years ago with my Dad).
+At Llangattock Lingoed we find St Cadoc's Church, and this is the first familiar site from the last time I walked Offa's Dyke (walking from Knighton to Monmouth - many, many years ago with my Dad).

-Having been inside on my last trip through I don't head in - which is maybe a bit of a shame now because I could have taken a photo of the painting of St George slaying his dragon which sits on the walls - but even from the outside it is a pretty church.
+Having been inside on my last trip I don't head in - which is maybe a bit of a shame, because I could have taken a photo of the painting of St George slaying his dragon, which sits on the walls - but even from the outside it is a very pretty church.

 From the far side